 The Defibtech AED is designed to operate in a wide range of environmental conditions.
-To ensure the reliability and safety of the AED in a given environment, refer to Section 11.1.6 of this manual ("Environmental") for a detailed list of approved environmental conditions.
+To ensure the reliability and safety of the AED in a given environment, refer to Section 9.1.5 ("Environmental") of this manual for a detailed list of approved environmental conditions.